 Last, but not least, is this Subway ad.
 Good photography, branding and almost irrestible coupons carry the highest score of the FSI's evaluated with Purchase at +196% (not shown, but which is part of the Action score).

-For FSIs, it would seem less is more, high-quality photography is worth every penny, clarity of offer is critical, and strong branding is equally important.
+For FSIs, like in print advertising, it would seem less is more, high-quality photography is worth every penny, clarity of offer is critical, and strong branding is equally important.
 Make sure your FSI doesn't get thrown away without a fair assessment!

 Next up in this series on Advertising Effectiveness: What Makes Great Outdoor.